Yawning is an involuntary reflex. It’s so normal that you might not notice that you’re doing it!

 Make an effort to stay engaged.
 Ask questions or take notes.
 If you’re feeling bored at home, get up and do a chore.
 This will stop you from nodding off, which will only mess with your sleep schedule.6

 Start by recognizing what’s stressing you out.
 Next, practice stress management, one of the best things you can do for yourself.
-Exercise, hobbies, and spending time with loved ones are all great habits.8
+Exercise, hobbies, and spending time with loved ones are all great remedies.8

 6. Heart Problem

 A yawn is basically one long, deep breath.
 So it’s no surprise that abnormal yawning is linked to heart problems.
-It may be caused by a heart attack, and most commonly, a stroke or transient ischaemic attack (“mini-stroke”).
+It may be caused by a heart attack, and most commonly, a stroke or a transient ischemic attack (“mini-stroke”).

-Specifically, the yawn stems from hypertension that occurs within the brain.
+Specifically, the yawn stems from hypertension that occurs within the brain.9

 8. Parkinson’s Disease

 Dopamine is a neurotransmitter that controls how much you yawn.
-It’s also involved in the development of Parkinson’s disease, an age-related brain disorder that develops when your brain can’t make enough dopamine.10
+It’s also involved in the development of Parkinson’s disease, an age-related brain disorder that develops when your brain can’t make enough dopamine.11

 In turn, this alters the way dopamine interacts with other neurotransmitters.
 Yawning may become more excessive or totally disappear.
-In some cases, yawning is paired with shaking and trembling.11
+In some cases, yawning is paired with shaking and trembling.12

 Do you suffer from migraines?
 Pay attention to how much you yawn.
-Dopamine plays a role in both, making excessive yawning a viable warning sign of migraine attacks.12
+Dopamine plays a role in both, making excessive yawning a warning sign of migraine attacks.13

 While you can’t stop a migraine, you can certainly prepare to deal with it.